Anglo American : Share Buyback | MarketScreener

 |

-Anglo American plc announces that it has purchased the following number of its ordinary shares of US$0.54945each on Exchange (as defined in the Rules of the London Stock Exchange) from Morgan Stanley & Co International plc ('Morgan Stanley') as part of its buyback programme announced on 25 July 2019 (the 'Programme').
+Anglo American plc announces that it has purchased the following number of its ordinary shares of US$0.54945each on Exchange (as defined in the Rules of the London Stock Exchange) from Goldman Sachs International ('Goldman Sachs') as part of its buyback programme announced on 25 July 2019 (the 'Programme').

 |